grese/ember-bootstrap-table/README.md

 * defaultSortProperty: "<Default sortProperty>" *// (only active if customSortAction is null)*
 * rowDetailViewClass: (null || <Instance of Ember.View>) *// (Defines a custom view for the detail rows - only used when hasDetailRows is true)*
 * hasDetailRows:  (true || false) *// (enabled/disables detail rows)*
+* useDefaultDetailRowToggle: (true || false) *// (when true, an extra column will be added to the table to allow the user to show and hide the detail rows.
+If false, you must provide your own mechanism for showing/hiding the detail rows)*

 #### Column Configurations:
 Here are the options for configuring columns: